racaffery/reading-notes/markdown-examples.md

 ## What this means to me

-Growth mindset means the ability to understand and adapt through challenges, obstacals and critisms.
-Growth mindset is always learning.
+Growth mindset means the ability to understand and adapt through challenges, obstacals and criticisms. **Growth mindset** is always learning.

 ***Three things to keep in mind while developing a growth mindset for me personally:***